Python-SIP/sip/sphinx/directives.rst

     used by code that needs to do additional type checking of the callable's arguments.

-    When ``sipErrorFail1`` is used, SIP will report the exception immediately and will not attempt to invoke other overloaded callables.
+    When ``sipErrorFail`` is used, SIP will report the exception immediately and will not attempt to invoke other overloaded callables.

     ``sipError`` is not provided for destructors.